About site or app settings

 • Comply with CNIL guidelines: If turned on, we’ll hide the session log report (Analytics > Reports > Session log) and the tracker debugger (Analytics > Settings > Tracker debugger).
 We’ll also show a warning message when a user tries to create API keys.
 The session log report will also be hidden on meta sites/apps that contain a site with this setting turned on.
 Read more

 • Available from 16.11.0 Don’t collect visitor’s device data: If turned on, you won’t read screen resolution and browser plugins from a visitor’s device without consent.
-Accessing visitor’s device is not compliant with the German Data Protection Act (TTDSG) and similar privacy laws.
+Accessing visitor’s device is not compliant with the German Data Protection Act (TDDDG) and similar privacy laws.

 IP addresses